 Makes you wonder if they are paid under the table or are so infatuated with the cheap free coffees, and then being blinded to do real neutral journalism.
 Kind of sinks your heart how the majority goes with this freebie scheme so easily.

-Staff hope the Mystery Shopper is nearby or even serving the MS when the staff member is extra generous.
-As staff can earn up to extra £100, or if the the shop has overall perfect scores, can earn even £200, if the Mystery Shopper is even more impressed with their service (butt kissing).
+Staff can earn up to extra £100, or if the the shop has overall perfect scores, can earn even £200, if the Mystery Shopper is even more impressed with their service (butt kissing).
 Often this is quickly done by giving a free coffee and BOOM!
 Giving a freebie to a Mystery Shopper is THE best way for an individual staff member to get the extra cash award.
 Even if the shop lost overall Team bonus because there were some products missing or the shop was dirty, an individual Team Member can still get the cash reward if they “wow” the Mystery Shopper.
 I write about this extensively in The Truth behind the Pret A Manger Smile.

 A customer’s observation most people are blind to:

 A Mystery Shopper tweet:

 And the psychology of “group incentive” is actually peer pressure and what a recent reviewer called “blame culture” which I totally underline.
 I spent a lot of time building my team member UP when they messed up the Mystery Shopper after our manager put them DOWN, because putting down is counter productive and leads to mental health problems.
 If I had buckets for the tears that were flowing after the harsh telling off when the Mystery Shopper wasn’t happy …

 A Pret employee’s review on the Mystery Shopper pressure: